sensu/sensu-docs-legacy/source/docs/0.17/install-sensu-client.md

 ## Install Check Dependencies

 Some Sensu [Checks](checks) have dependencies that are required for execution (e.g. local copies of check plugins/scripts).
-Earlier in the guide, we configured a monitoring check called "memory", that runs the command `/etc/sensu/plugins/check-mem.sh`.
-Each Sensu client that will execute the "memory" check will require a local copy of this file.
+Earlier in the guide, we configured a monitoring check called `memory`, that runs the command `/etc/sensu/plugins/check-mem.sh`.
+Each Sensu client that will execute the `memory` check will require a local copy of this file.
 Download a copy of the `check-mem.sh` check plugin to `/etc/sensu/plugins/check-mem.sh`, via the following commands:

 ~~~ shell
 sudo wget -O /etc/sensu/plugins/check-mem.sh http://sensuapp.org/docs/0.17/files/check-mem.sh